Superuser666-Sigil/sigil-mmf-codex-priv/MMF-CUL_v1.1.md

   - Module name and author
   - Codex Nexus compatibility tag

-## 3. IRL Enforcement
+## 3. Trust Evaluation Enforcement
-All logic derived from, extended from, or referencing Canon must pass through the IRL (Integrity Reasoning Layer).
+All logic derived from, extended from, or referencing Canon must pass through the trust evaluation system.
-If IRL is bypassed, suppressed, or falsified, all rights under this license are revoked.
+If trust evaluation is bypassed, suppressed, or falsified, all rights under this license are revoked.

 ## 4. Attribution
 Any public deployment, publication, or reuse must include: